littleberry/Code-Her-Intro-to-JavaScript/README.md

-# Code-Her-Intro-to-JavaScript
+# Code(Her) Introduction to JavaScript
-Sample files and what-not for the Code(Her) Intro to JavaScript workshops
+Sample files and what-not for the Code(Her) Introduction to JavaScript workshops